Top 4 Rail Journeys in Central Europe

-What makes Semmering particularly special is that it’s the first mountain railway in Europe built with a standard gauge track and is often therefore referred to as the world’s first true alpine rail line.
+What makes Semmering particularly special is that it’s the first mountain railway in Europe built with a standard gauge track and is often, therefore, referred to as the world’s first true alpine rail line.
 The need for the railway grew out of concerns over the extremely dangerous gradients of the old pass road over the mountains built in the 18th century.
-A second road was completed in 1841, but further pressure to link the new lines from Vienna to Gloggnitz, and Mürzzuschlag to Bruck an der Mur led the Austrian Emperor to issue an edict for the construction of a Semmering rail line in 1844.
-Worries about the difficulty of tunnelling resulted in the plans being shelved, but the revolution of 1848 in Vienna increased the political pressure once again to construct a line that connected the Hapsburg capital with the Adriatic port of Trieste; this was the only sea port the Austro-Hungarian crown had access to.
+A second road was completed in 1841, but the further pressure to link the new lines from Vienna to Gloggnitz, and Mürzzuschlag to Bruck an der Mur led the Austrian Emperor to issue an edict for the construction of a Semmering rail line in 1844.
+Worries about the difficulty of tunneling resulted in the plans being shelved, but the revolution of 1848 in Vienna increased the political pressure once again to construct a line that connected the Hapsburg capital with the Adriatic port of Trieste; this was the only seaport the Austro-Hungarian crown had access to.

-Finally constructed between 1848 and 1854 by over 20,000 workers and featuring 14 tunnels, 16 viaducts (some of which are two storeys high), over 100 curved stone bridges and 11 iron bridges, the line represented a modern technical miracle at the time.
-The track had to rise up over a kilometre-high mountain pass, which required it to have a maximum gradient five times that of previous railways.
-It was such a feat of engineering that afterwards it was boastfully claimed that there was nowhere that a railway could not be built.
+Finally constructed between 1848 and 1854 by over 20,000 workers and featuring 14 tunnels, 16 viaducts (some of which are two stories high), over 100 curved stone bridges and 11 iron bridges, the line represented a modern technical miracle at the time.
+The track had to rise up over a kilometer-high mountain pass, which required it to have a maximum gradient five times that of previous railways.
+It was such a feat of engineering that afterward it was boastfully claimed that there was nowhere that a railway could not be built.

 The Austrian Railways company is currently building one of the world’s longest railway tunnels (27.3km) to connect Gloggnitz to Mürzzuschlag to relieve the pressure on the Semmering line, which is one of the busiest routes in Austria with 70,000 freight and passenger trains per year.
 The new tunnel will have a much smaller gradient than the existing Semmering line, which means that even heavy goods trains of up to 1,600 tonnes can be hauled by just one locomotive.
 The base tunnel will also enable speeds of up to 250 km/h and thus reduce travel time between Vienna and Graz by 30 minutes, to just 2 hours.
 The tunnel is due to be completed by 2026.